 Whilst he has racked up a few points losses, including two to legend Leandro Lo and two to Diego Borges, in more recent months he has found himself in the winner column more often than not.

-His grappling success and big personality has attracted UFC superstar Conor McGregor to his cause, with the Irish fighter hiring him as a grappling coach ahead of his rematch with Nate Diaz.
+His grappling success and big personality have attracted UFC superstar Conor McGregor to his cause, with the Irish fighter hiring him as a grappling coach ahead of his rematch with Nate Diaz.

 Dillon has made use of this situation to call out various UFC fighters for his possible future MMA debut, including up and coming stars like Sage Northcutt and even claiming that he would be able to dispatch Nate Diaz himself in the MMA arena.